virgile-hogman/kth-rgbd/README.md

 Compilation
 --------------------------------------------------------------------
-1. Get the source code from the main repository:
+- Get the source code from the main repository:
 `git clone https://github.com/virgile-hogman/kth-rgbd/`

-2. Edit `kth-rgbd/CMakeLists.txt` and set the correct paths for:
+- Edit `kth-rgbd/CMakeLists.txt` and set the correct paths as follows.
+The other packages should be found with standard cmake configuration files.
 ```
 set(g2o_SOURCE_DIR .../g2o/trunk)
 set(OpenSIFT_DIR .../opensift)
 ```

-The other packages should be found with standard cmake configuration files.

-3. Build kth-rgbd using cmake:
+- Build kth-rgbd using cmake:
 ```sh
 cd kth-rgbd 	#your SVN checkout directory
 mkdir build